What is Talc

 In its natural form, talc is often mixed in with other minerals.
 Especially dangerous is talc mixed with asbestos, another silicate mineral that has been proven to cause a number of lung-related diseases.
 As a result, most MSHA regulations relating to mines and miners are around these impurities, rather than talc exposure itself.

 The medical problems caused by talc-based products have led to a number of lawsuits recently.
-Since early 2016, juries came back with four large verdicts against Johnson & Johnson costing the company a total of $307.6 million—the recent of which was more than $110 million.
+Since early 2016, juries came back with five large verdicts against Johnson & Johnson costing the company a total of $724 million—the most recent of which was a $417 million talc verdict awarded in a California bellwether trial.
 According to at least one news report, there are more than 2,400 lawsuits against the company currently working their way through state and federal courts.

 If you have been diagnosed with ovarian cancer, and have a history of using talcum powder products, we can help you connect with a legal professional.